Jurchen unification: Rise of Nurhaci

 Nurhaci grew to be a promising leader.
 He was talented in mounted archery as a youth and was proficient in the Jurchen, Mongol, and Chinese languages.
+Some sources suggest that during his youth, Nurhaci lived in Li Chengliang's household in Fushun and therefore acquired literacy in Chinese.
 During much of his early life he officially considered himself a guardian of the Ming border and a local representative of Ming imperial power.

 Early in 1583, Nurhaci obtained from Ming general Li Chengliang the right to succeed his father as a minor Jurchen chieftain.
 He went to war with Nikan Wailan and forced him to flee to the Ming dynasty, where he was eventually executed.
 Nurhaci continued to expand his influence by steadily wiping out smaller tribes while at the same time currying favor with the Ming.
 In 1589, he endeared himself to the Ming by rescuing several kidnapped Chinese and delivering them to Ming authorities, an act which earned him the title of assistant commissioner-in-chief.

 He consolidated his relationship with the Ming by personally leading tributary missions to the Ming court until 1611, and was seen by the Ming as a loyal subject.
 He returned Ming captives back to the proper authorities, and even offered to fight against the Japanese invasions of Korea (1592–1598).
 His offer to fight against the Japanese was denied due to misgivings from the Koreans, but the Ming awarded Nurhaci the title of dragon-tiger general (龍虎將軍) along with the Hada leader.

 In 1587, Nurhaci founded a new capital at Fe Ala.
 By 1591, he controlled a swathe of territory stretching from Fushun to the Yalu River.
 His aggressive tactics against other Jurchen tribes were fueled by the high status that the Ming had given him, and his success provoked a combined assault by nine tribes composed of Hada, Ula, Hoifa, Khorchin Mongols, Sibe, Guwalca, Jušeri, Neyen, and the Yehe.
 The 30,000 strong coalition forces were defeated in 1593.